-Desk-based employees typically spend 6 hours (~75%) sitting down at work, with ~40-50% of this in prolonged, unbroken bouts.
-Across the whole day they accumulate ~9-10 hours of sitting.
+On average adults spend 9-10 hours per day sitting down.
+Desk-based employees in particular spend a lot of their waking day sitting and typically spend ~6 hours (~75%) sitting down whilst working, with ~40-50% of this in prolonged, unbroken bouts.
 Evidence shows that people who sit a lot in comparison to those who don't are at a much higher risk of:

 - Musculoskeletal issues